concinim/wh-acd/index.md

 ### Negation
 {: #negation}

 Identifies spans of text with an implied negative meaning.
-For example: _there are no signs of ulceration in the stomach lining_
+For example: _There are no signs of ulceration in the stomach lining._

 For more information, see [Negation](wh-acd?topic=wh-acd-negation_detection#negation_detection)

 ### Hypothetical
 {: #hypothetical}

 Identifies spans of text are the object of a hypothetical statement.
+For example: _We discussed the pros and cons of chemotherapy._

 For more information, see [Hypothetical](wh-acd?topic=wh-acd-hypothetical_detection#hypothetical_detection)